ktmeaton/NCBImeta/config/README_config.md

 Can be a relative or absolute path.
 Note that when using a relative path, it will be relative from wherever you are EXECUTING the program (not necessarily from where the config file is located).

-This directory must exist, otherwise the program will exit with an error status.
+This directory MUST exist, otherwise the program will exit with an error status.

 ## 2) EMAIL
 Type "str", example: